-S.1 Continue safety education campaigns outlined in Council's Road Safety Plan for pedestrian and cyclists safety

-Promotion of Cycling and Walking

-- P.1 Continue to seek funds to support programs that promote safe walking and cycling such as walk to work days, Bike Week and other promotional activities put forward and working with the community - P.2 Continue the provision of walking and cycling information at Tourist Information Centres and accommodation centres for the use of visitors

-A well maintained network

-- M.1 Annual maintenance and renewal budgets be increased to reflect the increasing size of the pathways network. - M.2 The standard of initial construction of pathways consider the whole of life implications of managing the asset over the long term. - M.3 Council consider the long term implications of the funding needed to sustain the pathways network when developing formal asset management and long term financial plans for its transport and other infrastructure
+Pede strian and cycle friendly streets , , F.1 Implement a program of identification and replacement of non-cycle-compatible drainage grates F.2 Any additional traffic signals be provided with pedestrian activated buttons and where practicable cycle detection loops Prom noting Safe Use Continue safety education campaigns outlined in Council's Road Safety Plan for pedestrian and yclists safety Prom notion of Cycling and Walking P.1 Continue to seek funds to support programs that promote safe walking and cycling such as walk to work days, Bike Week and other promotional activities put forward and working with the community P.2 Continue the provision of walking and cycling information at Visitor Information Centres, Council's tourism website and accommodation centres for the use of visitors A well maintained network M.1 Annual maintenance and renewal budgets be increased to reflect the increasing size of the pathways network.
+M.2 The standard of initial construction of pathways consider the whole of life implications of managing the asset over the long term.
+M.3 Council consider the long term implications of the funding needed to sustain the pathways network when developing formal asset management and long term financial plans for its transport and other infrastructure